Do you really need an ideal client?

 Set some uninterrupted time aside to answer these questions:

 - Clarity.
 Identify your favorite one specific client.
-Who have you helped that you enjoyed working with and this person understood the value of your services?
-List the exact results they received from your services or product.
+Who have you helped that you enjoyed working with and this person understood the value of your accounting services?
+List the exact results she received from your services.

 - Changes.
-What additional benefits, outcomes, transformations or changes happened because they worked with you?
+What additional benefits, outcomes, transformations or changes happened because she worked with you?

 - Consequences.
-What would have happened if they would have chosen NOT to work with you?
+What would have happened if she would have chosen NOT to work with you?
 Since this is hypothetical it’s okay to be creative with your answer.

 - Challenges.
 List all the primary challenges that your ideal client wants to resolve.
-Highlight the ones which your product or service specifically resolves.
+Highlight the ones which your services resolves.

 Amanda, a bookkeeper, went through this exercise with me.
 Specializing never occurred to her so she served a wide range of clients.
 Amanda’s favorite client was Brenda, a chiropractor.